 - liver function tests

-- echocardiogram (ECHO) to examine the heart's function
+- echocardiogram (ECHO) to examine your heart's functioning

-- electrocardiogram (ECG) to look at the electrical activity of the heart
+- electrocardiogram (ECG) to look at the electrical activity of your heart

 - liver or abdominal ultrasound.